 Coalition of Immokalee Workers (CIW)

-The Coalition of Immokalee Workers (CIW) is a worker-based human rights organization internationally recognized for its achievements in fighting human trafficking and gender-based violence at work.
-CIW’s Anti-Slavery Campaign has uncovered, investigated and assisted in the prosecution of numerous multi-state farm slavery operations across the Southeastern U.S., helping liberate more than 1,200 workers held against their will since the early 1990s.
-The CIW is also recognized for pioneering the design and development of the Worker-driven Social Responsibility paradigm, a worker-led, market-enforced approach to the protection of human rights in corporate supply chains.
+The Coalition of Immokalee Workers (CIW) is a worker-based human rights organization internationally recognized for its achievements in fighting human trafficking and sexual violence at work.
+The CIW’s Anti-Slavery Campaign has uncovered, investigated and assisted in the prosecution of over a dozen multi-state farm slavery operations across the Southeastern U.S., helping liberate thousands of workers held against their will since the early 1990s.
+The CIW is also recognized for pioneering the design and development of the Worker-driven Social Responsibility paradigm, a worker-led, market-enforced approach to the protection of human rights in corporate supply chains that currently empowers millions of workers across the globe.

 Covenant House

 Covenant House builds a bridge to hope for young people facing homelessness and survivors of human trafficking through unconditional love, absolute respect, and relentless support.
-The doors of Covenant House are open 24/7 in 33 cities across six countries – U.S., Canada, Guatemala, Honduras, Mexico and Nicaragua – with a wide variety of programs designed to empower young people to rise and overcome adversity, today and in the future.
+The doors of Covenant House are open 24/7 in 34 cities across five countries – U.S., Canada, Guatemala, Honduras and Mexico – with residences and a wide variety of programs designed to empower young people to rise and overcome adversity, today and in the future.

 Free the Slaves